kate-kozelkova/banxware_home_assignment/DECISIONS.md

     ORDER BY total_sales DESC;
 ```

-We return names and sales amount of top 5 products in the descending order based on their total sales in 2023 using data from transformed_sales_data and by summarising sales based on the product name.
+We return the names and sales amounts of the top 5 products in descending order based on their total sales for 2023 by using data from transformed_sales_data, with sales summarized by product_name.

 *2. What are the names of the top 5 customers by total sales amount in the year 2023?*